What Are The Easiest Jobs To Get With No Experience?

 When beginning your job search, look for listings that use the phrases “no prior experience required” or “no experience necessary.”
 According to the job search platform Indeed, this “means that they do not expect you to have any prior knowledge, training, or professional experience to do the job well.”

 Even so, there are some qualifications.
 Many employers require at least a high school diploma or equivalent (unless you are still in school).
-Also, you will likely need to be proficient in communicating, have basic computer skills, and soft skills like teamwork.
+Also, you will likely need to be proficient in communicating and have basic computer skills and soft skills like teamwork.
 These are transferable skills vital to almost any job.

 Entry-Level Jobs